 How can I cancel a product?

 If you terminate a product via the API or the Skyline interface the associated contract ends and we will stop billing for it.
-If you email billing we will remove your account.
+If you email billing we will remove your account and any provisioned resources.

 What do I need to pay for a cloud server that is shuf off?